tabler:menu-2

 Debt Relief in Arkansas

 Arkansas has one of the lowest costs of living in the country, but also one of the lowest median household incomes.
-The average Arkansas resident carries approximately $5,200 in credit card debt.
+The average Arkansas resident carries $5,667 in credit card debt per consumer — about 14% below the national average of $6,580.
 While that number seems modest compared to coastal states, the relative burden is heavy — many Arkansas households live paycheck to paycheck, and even a small unexpected expense can trigger a debt spiral when credit card APRs are 20%+.
 Medical debt is a particularly significant issue in Arkansas, where healthcare access and insurance coverage gaps leave many families exposed.

 If you're a Arkansas resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.